Next: Summary

 If nesting is carried out to too deep a level and indenting is not

-consistent then deeply nested if
+consistent then deeply nested if or if-else statements

 can be confusing to read and interpret.
 It is important to note that

-always belongs to the closest if
+an else always belongs to the closest if without an

 else

-is known to be greater than or
+Assume that a real variable x is known to be greater than or

 equal to zero and less than one.
 The following multiple choice